-Full-time non-exempt employees have a workweek consisting of 40 hours within the 7-day period described above.
-This shall be the standard for all employees with the exception of those employed in public safety positions.
+Full-time non-exempt employees have a workweek consisting of 40 hours within the 7day period described above.
+This shall be the standard for all employees except for those employed in public safety positions.
 The core hours schedule is from 8:00 a.m. to 4:30 p.m. during the work week as defined above.
-In some cases, employees may work a schedule consisting of up to 4 days of 10 hours or a combination of hours equaling 40 hours in a five day period, if approved by supervision, and if set office hours are covered, preferably by at least two employees.
+In some cases, employees may work a schedule consisting of up to 4 days of 10 hours or a combination of hours equaling 40 hours in a five-day period, if approved by supervision, and if set office hours are covered, preferably by at least two employees.